 The cottage and her life contain lessons that are invaluable today.
 Today her principled existence, her determination and warmth inspire creative responses.
 The Cottage and its stories inspire successive generations and encourage a reflection on contemporary life and issues.
 A programme of arts activities encourages people to engage in different ways.

 Keeping you Safe

 Staff and visitor safety is an important part of creating an enjoyable experience, we have ensured our museum is Covid secure by providing hand sanitiser stations throughout and limiting the number of visitors on site.
 Things are going to feel a bit different, so please read our pre-visit information packs and watch this introductory video, so you can see all the changes we have put in place to keep you safe during your visit.

-We are looking to reopen on Saturday the 2nd of January 2021.
+We are looking to reopen on Friday 21st of May 2021.
 This is subject to government restrictions.

 Cost of entry

 - Adults: £3.50

 - Children (5-15): £2.00

 - Family of 2 adults and 3 children: £10.00